opendatakosovo/bookmarklet-concept/README.md

 # Bookmarklet Concept
 Proof of concept of a bookmarklet script that interacts with Google Docs to store data.

+# Specifications
+This proof of concept implements a simple form that contains a text field, a dropdown field, and a Submit button.
+Clicking on the submit button saves the inputted data, as well as the page URL, to a Google Spreadsheet.

 # Resources
 ## Building a Bookmarklet